2022 Solar Incentives and Rebates (Top 10 Ranked States)

 We’ve noted some of the top states for solar tax incentives, but it’s worth noting that there are plenty of other states that offer net metering, rebates and other financial incentives.
 Additionally, we recommend checking for financial incentives from your city/municipality or your local utility company.

 While solar installation can cost a lot of money on the front end, these incentives can make it worthwhile — especially if you live somewhere with ample sun exposure, where you can really take advantage of your system’s energy-producing abilities.
-To see how much it would cost to install a solar panel on your home — and how much you can save with incentives — fill out the form below and get a free quote from a certified solar company near you.
+To see how much it would cost to install a solar panel on your home — and how much you can save with incentives — use our home solar savings calculator.

 Additional Solar Resources: